- J.D., University of Southern California Gould School of Law

 Professor Warner joined the Chicago-Kent faculty in 1990.
 Prior to that, he was an assistant professor of philosophy at the University of Southern California and at the University of Pennsylvania.
 He teaches Contracts, Remedies, Jurisprudence, Internet Law, and E-Commerce Law and has published several articles and books on philosophical and legal topics.
 His most recent book is Unauthorized Access: The Crisis in Online Privacy and Security (co-authored with Robert Sloan).

-The Ethics of the Algorithm: Autonomous Systems and the Wrapper of Human Control, 48 Cumberland Law Review 1 (2018) (with Robert H. Sloan).
+The Ethics of the Algorithm: Autonomous Systems and the Wrapper of Human Control, with Robert Sloan, 48 Cumberland Law Review 101 (2018).

 The Self, the Stasi, the NSA: Privacy, Knowledge, and Complicity in the Surveillance State, 17 Minnesota Journal of Law, Science, and Technology 347 (2016) (with Robert H. Sloan).